Will My Flight Get Canceled Due to Bad Weather?

-When snowfall or heavy rain hits an airport, how do airlines decide which flights to operate and which ones to cancel or delay?
+When there’s snowfall, heavy rain, a big storm, or extreme winds, here’s how airlines decide which flights to operate and which ones to cancel or delay.

 It’s a familiar tale.
 You leave home in the pouring rain for a flight that’s still listed as on time.
 But when you arrive at the airport, there it is displayed on the departure board—the flight’s been canceled.
 What’s worse, that same screen shows flights on other airlines to your destination that are still operating.